NBISweden/workshop-reproducible-research/docs/git.md

 ```

 * Run `git status`.
 This should tell you that "*Your branch is up-to-date with 'origin/master'.*".
-* Go to your Bitbucket repository in your browser again and click on Source to the left.
+* Go to your GitHub repository in your browser again and click on Source to the left.
 You should now see that the files you have locally appear here as well!
 * Click on `config.yml`.
 You will see the contents of the file.
 Notice that it is the latest version, where we changed "genome_id".

 ![](images/bitbucket_config_yml.png)